whitneyburton/portfolios/students/1508/matt_rooney/20151002-matt-rooney-m1.markdown

 ### Your Mission

+My mission at Turing is to build an incredibly solid foundation in Ruby, Rails and thinking like a programmer.
+I want to focus on finding my most efficient learning process as well as identifying my deficiencies and taking action to eliminate them.
+All in all, I want to leave Turing with a valuable skill-set that I can use to build a career and life of interesting work and autonomy.

 In Module 1, I set out to build a solid foundation in Ruby and programming concepts.
-I've seen firsthand the pitfalls of being self-taught and came here intending to avoid a lifetime of hacking through code.
+I've seen firsthand the pitfalls of being self-taught and came here intending to avoid a lifetime of hacking through a career in development.
 So rather than falling behind in Echo, I made the switch to foxtrot and I'm happy with that decision.
+I've tried to focus on learning what I don't know, rather than reinforcing what I do know.
+I strongly believe that my work in module 1 has set me up for success in the remaining modules.

 ### End of Module Assessment